5 Steps for How to Put a Baby Up for Adoption if You are a Teen

 - Education level

 - Family makeup (older children, pets, etc.)

 You also get to choose exactly how much contact you want with them before and after placement.
 This is part of your open adoption plan.
-You can share letters, emails, texts, phone calls, in-person visits and more when you choose an open adoption.

 Curious about the families looking to adopt a teenager’s baby?
 Check some out here.